rootstrap/blog/content/Patterns for maintainable Rails applications. Part II - Ignacio Pérez.md

 Active Record Callbacks however, come with some drawbacks:
 - Additional responsibilities to the model, which goes against SRP.
 In case you don't know what SRP (Single Responsibility Principle) is, it is a principle which states that a class or module should have only one responsibility, which means a single reason to change.
-- Implicit behavior, which makes testing it isolated impossible, as we need to call the corresponding callback method (for instance, `create` method).
+- Implicit behavior, which makes testing it in isolation impossible, as we need to call the corresponding callback method (for instance, `create` method).
 Instantiating the model may also trigger a cascade of callbacks, making testing slower in general.
 - Unwanted side effects, particularly when having a lot of callbacks.
 This is also a consequence of implicitness.
 - Once we define a callback, every instance of the model is bound to it.
 If we want to exclude some of them, we shouldn’t use them, as conditional callbacks are a big code smell.
 - They break the linear flow of our code, making testing, debugging and refactoring more difficult.
 When we run into a problem at controller level or we just want to change its behavior, we start from the controller and keep inspecting methods calls until we reach our model.
 With callbacks, we also have to know which of these are called, figure out their order and check if they effectively need to be triggered for our instance as they may be conditional.